Tornadoes of 2013: May 26–31 (United States)

+May 28 (Philippines)

+An EFU tornado struc multiple towns in the province of Iloilo at around 11:30 PhST.
+In Estancia, 48 boats were destroyed which amounted to 3.5 Million and 10 people were injured.
+In Carles, 6 boats were also destroyed.
+In Barotac Nuevo, one hosue were destroyed and two others were damaged.
+In Jaro a total of 6 houses were destroyed and 30 others were damaged.

+May 29 (Philippines)

+An EF1 tornado struck San Pablo, Zamboanga del Sur at around 5:30 PhST where it destroyed at least 9 houses and damaged 12 others which affected 28 families.
+Meanwhile an Anticyclonic, Multi-vortex EF1 Wedge tornado struck Davao City where it damaged 20 Houses and Uprooted trees near the University of the Philippines Mindanao.

 June

 June 9–10 (United States)

 As a strong system moved through the United States, numerous tornadoes were reported.
 On June 9, an EF0 tornado struck the Ulysses, Kentucky area, causing minor damage.
 Two brief tornadoes touched down in Franklin County, Tennessee as well.
 An EF2 just north of Adairville, Kentucky on June 10 caused extensive damage along its 14 mi track.
 Four tornadoes caused mostly minor damage in Maryland on June 10, as well as a few others causing damage in Virginia, North Carolina, South Carolina, and Delaware.